 Jared N. Schachner

-Sociologist of Stratification in Cities, Schools, and Neighborhoods
+Sociologist of Urban Stratification

 PUBLICATIONS